nikomatsakis/rustconf-2021/content/index.md

 Even as long as three years!
 This is not great.

-If we want to get to the point where Rust is the
+If we want to get to the point where Rust is used for everything at scale.
+We have to do better.
+A lot better.

 ---

-# Our goal
+# What we should strive for

-## Java to Rust in 3 weeks
+## Productive in Rust in 3 weeks

+???

+I think we should be aiming for a learning curve where people are productive in Rust after just a few weeks.

 --